 \section{Constructions with lower-L-bounded posets}

-The operations of the last section on L-bounded posets are also useful for lower L-bounded posets, to produce additional posets that satisfy the $\pi=e$ conjecture.
+The operations above on L-bounded posets are also useful for constructing lower L-bounded posets, which then gives us additional new posets satisfying the $\pi=e$ conjecture.
 Note that by duality we can obtain similar results for upper-L-bounded posets.
 The first two results are analogous to those in the last section.

-\begin{theorem} For $1\le i\le k$ let $P_i$ be a lower-L-bounded poset with $\hat{0}$ and with a large interval $I_i$.
+\begin{theorem} For $1\le i\le k$, let $P_i$ be a lower-L-bounded poset with $\hat{0}$ and with a large interval $I_i$.
 Then

 is lower-L-bounded. \end{theorem}